Brazil Fishing Vacation

 How many people will be on my fishing boat?

-What is the standard tip for a fishing charter in Brazil?
+What is the standard tip for a Brazil fishing package?

 Can I bring my own fishing gear?